jackn513/jackn513/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on ... everything.
 Feel free to look around and explore! 🕵️‍♀️
 - 🌱 I’m currently learning ...
-Swift (or at least trying to read through a thorough book on it). 📚
+React. 📚
 - 👯 I’m looking to collaborate on ... projects, projects, projects!
 Shoot your shot, I might be open. 🚀
 - 🤔 I’m looking for help with ... no particular help needed, just appreciate helpful, critical feedback.
 Just don't be a meanie. 🌟
 - 💬 Ask me about ... anything you'd like.
 I have a ton of lived experience and am an open book. 😊